jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
 During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find its `se::platform` through its platform name: "PluggableDevice”,  then stream executor platform (`se::platform`) further creates a StreamExecutor object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the StreamExecutor objects.

-See below the example code which creates the `PluggableDeviceExecutor` using the information registered during plugin library initialization.

-The section below shows some pseudo code to introduce some changes to the TensorFlow proper and what needs to be implemented in the plugin for the pluggable device creation.
+The section below shows some pseudo code to introduce some extension inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

 1. `PluggableDeviceFactory` creates and initializes a set of pluggable devices when the session is created.
 ```cpp